valentina-b/ecosio-eco-friendly-cosmetics/README.md

 * `loyalty_programme` Django app is also one of the apps that are mostly relying on textual content.
 * this page explains how the programme actually works from user's perspective and what are the benefits of joining the programme, i.e. creating an account.
 * the purpose of this feature is to offer an incentive for an account creation and maintain an on-going relationship with the loyal customers through rewards and other benefits.
 * the logic of the programme is implemented under `profile` app since it's closely related to the `UserProfile` model.
-You can read more about it below, under `profile` app.
+You can read more about it below, under `profiles` app.

 ![Loyalty programme Features](readme-files/img-features/img-features-loyalty-programme.png)

 **Products app, i.e. Webshop**
 * `products` Django app is where all the logic and templates connected to the product feed and individual products are.
 * it can be divided into three main sections: **shop**, **product pages** and **admin product management activities**.
 * **shop** is the main feed of products and this is where the majority of shopping journeys are expected to start.
-The shopping experience is enhanced by having a **dropdown for sorting products**, **category and product tag filters** that follow the user across the desktop version of the page and a quick **add-to-cart** functionality for users that already know exactly what they want to buy.
+The shopping experience is enhanced by having a **dropdown for sorting products** (A-Z, Z-A, price low-high, price high-low), **category filters** (skincare, shaving, toiletries, sets & bags) and **product tag filters** that follow the user across the desktop version of the page and a quick **add-to-cart** functionality for users that already know exactly what they want to buy.
 * **product pages** are pages dedicated to each individual product.
 On these pages, the users can **read the product description, find ingredient list of the product** as well as **get additional product recommendations**.
 The product recommendations are random.
 The system selects 3 products from the same category the main product on the page belongs to and displays them at the bottom of the page.
 The recommended products turn into a scrollable gallery similar to the one on the homepage.
 * additional feature on the product pages are **product tags** which help with deciding whether a product fits certain lifestyle or not.
 There are 5 tags in total - **eco-friendly** which is a tag all ECOSiO's products should have, and then **cruelty-free**, **100% vegan**, **100% organic** and **100% natural**.
 Users can also filter the products based on these tags in the **shop**.
 * **admin product management activities** include adding, editing and deleting products.
 Users with admin rights can do that directly in the UI through forms.
 In case of deleting a product, a **modal** will open to double check if the user really wants to do this irreversible action.